 Roasted butternut squash makes an elegant side dish for any occasion.
 Butternut squash cubes are tossed with olive oil and warm spices and roasted until caramelized, then topped with honey, lemon and cilantro.

 One of the best ways to enjoy vegetables is to roast them.
 Not only does roasting enhance the flavor of the vegetables, it also makes them tender and - depending on the vegetable - crispy on the edges as well.
 We love our roasted sweet potatoes, Mediterranean roasted vegetables and, of course, these delicious roasted radishes.
-And, the moment farmers market starts offering fall produce, we know it's time for all kinds of squash recipes such as skillet chicken and butternut squash.
+And, the moment farmers market starts offering fall produce, we know it's time for all kinds of squash recipes such as roasted acorn squash and skillet chicken and butternut squash.
 Today, we are going back to the basics, follow along to see how to roast butternut squash perfectly every time!

 Table Of Contents: